SOLE TRADER

 Legislative requirements may be costly and time consuming.

-The need to prepare and file audited accounts with the Companies Registration Office.
+The requirement to prepare and file financial statements with the Companies Registration Office.